garronej/ts-ci/README.md

 - Filling up the ``package.json``
 - Setting up Typescript.
 - Testing on multiple Node version running on Ubuntu and Windows before publishing.
-- Maintaining a CHANGELOG.
 - Publishing on NPM and creating corresponding GitHub releases.
+- Publish prerelease

 Besides, good stuff that comes with using this template:
 - The `dist/` directory is not tracked on the ``main`` branch.
-- Shorter specific file import path.
+- Shorter specific file import path. (this can be disabled by removing [this line of ci.yaml](https://github.com/garronej/ts-ci/blob/eabbcfa5b22777c6b051206d8f4e2c8a8624c853/.github/workflows/ci.yaml#L100))
   ``import {...} from "my_module/theFile"`` instead of the usual ``import {...} from "my_module/dist/theFile"``
 - ESlint and Prettier are automatically run against files staged for commit.
 (Optional, you can [disable](#disable-linting-and-formatting) this feature)